maubanel/GMS2-Action-Adventure-Game/resolve-collision/README.md

 ##### `Step 1.`\|`SPCRK`|:small_blue_diamond:

 We will be using `user_get_at_pixel(tilemap_element_id, x, y)` to see if there is a collision tile at the point in space.
 Lets find two points in the level, one that has a collision and one that doesn't to test to see what this function returns.
+So at room position (11, 75)is on top of a collision volume and (47, 113) is in an open area.
+To do this put the cursor in the middle of the tile and the room x,y will be shown in the bottom left corner of the room.
+A

 ![pick collision and empty slot](images/pickTwoSpots.png)